pr0duce/pr0duce.github.io/_posts/2016-06-07-new-weapons-policy.md

   </div>
 </div>

-One screw was particularly hard to get at *and* super rusted.
+One screw in the base of the espresso machine was particularly hard to get at *and* super rusted.
 Being knowledgeable mechanics who didn't want to strip this screw, we employed an impact driver.
 However, the screw was so rusted, and the impact driver was so cheap, that it sheared off our driver bit, lodging it into the screw, and rendered the screw completely useless and utterly stuck.

 <div class="media-box">
   <img src="/images/posts/2016-06-07/jammed screw.jpg" />